 Overview

-The Department of Cinematic Arts and the Department of Journalism and Media Management propose a 54-credit, two-year, MFA degree in Documentary.
-This new interdisciplinary degree will provide students with skills in non-fiction creative storytelling and knowledge in advanced production and distribution delivered across a range of platforms.
+The Department of Cinematic Arts and the Department of Journalism and Media Management offer a 54-credit, two-year, MFA degree in Documentary.
+This interdisciplinary degree provides students with advanced skills in non-fiction creative storytelling and knowledge in documentary production and distribution delivered across a range of platforms.

 Admission Requirements